jozsefszalma/homelab/README.md

 I decided to try and optimize the idle fan speed instead, since the stock fans don't go below 3000 RPM.

 This is how I found Arctic's 10k server fans.
-Arctic doesn't seem to disclose noise levels (apart from the fans being 'quiet'), however they have reasonable static pressure and air flow performance and can spin as slow as 500 RPM.
+Arctic doesn't seem to disclose noise levels (apart from the fans being 'quiet'), however they have reasonable static pressure, air flow performance and can spin as slow as 500 RPM.

 | type | Static Pressure | Air Flow | Noise (dB) | min RPM | max RPM
 |------|------|------|------|-----|-----|
 | ARCTIC S8038-10K | 51 mm H₂O | 2.89 m³/h | ? | 500 | 10000

 Only later did I learn that while the Arctic fans can spin as slow as 500 RPM, the warning thresholds in BIOS will reset to 1500 (non-critical) / 1200 (critical) after a reboot, which means the fan controller will try to compensate the delinquent slow spinning fans by spinning everything up to max speed temporarily.
-I decided to set the fan curves to 15% at idle, 1650 RPM.
+To compromise I set the fan curves to 15% at idle, 1650 RPM.

 Not great, not terrible.

 The next challenge was connecting the new fans as the fan header is not a standard PC header.